 Furthermore, access to energy is a key enabler for broadening opportunities for women.
 Studies indicate a 9 to 23% increase in women's employment post-electrification (UN, 2022).
 Public outdoor lighting increases security for women and girls, allowing more autonomy after dark and reducing exposure to gender-based violence.

-It directly aids in reducing women's time poverty, for instance thanks to equipment such as fridges and washing machines, allowing better educational attendance.
 Information technologies and the Internet reduce the digital divide and foster digital inclusion for women and girls (WEF, 2023) (ITU, 2020).
 Empowered women are more likely to drive local initiatives benefiting from cleaner cooking and lighting, which directly impacts their lives.

 UNDP’s integrated projects in India and Nepal have shown promising results toward energy access, women’s equality and productive opportunities development (Box 3).
 UN Women's efforts in Ethiopia, included interest-free loans and entrepreneurship training benefiting over 19,500 women, enabling them to invest in an energy-saving cooking stove cooperative (Box 4).